 Mirfat Abbas Al-Sakkaf, like every mom on the planet, worries about her children before she worries about herself.
 Lying in a hospital bed in Ethiopia two years ago, she was just conscious enough to hear doctors telling her children she might die that day.
 Mirfat said it remains her most difficult memory to share because she was powerless to shield her kids from that fear.

 A team from IINE met Mirfat and her medical escort at the Manchester airport.
 Still overcome with sickness and struggling to breathe, she was immediately admitted to the local hospital.
-Once she was treated by excellent American medical providers, she began to improve quickly.
-During the ten previous years she had coped with a disabling cough and labored breathing.
+Once she was treated by her medical team, she began to improve quickly.
+During the ten previous years, she had coped with a disabling cough and labored breathing.
 After ten days in a New Hampshire hospital, her cough disappeared for good.

 Still weak, but eager to start her new life, she received initial support from IINE to find an apartment and set up assistance services to pay for fuel, electricity, and groceries.
 She attended cultural orientation and English classes, and her young son started school.